 According to media reports, the government indicated that Twitter had pledged to fulfil certain conditions which had been discussed behind closed doors.
 Twitter also confirmed that it had been unblocked in the country, but did not acknowledge the conditions, or indicate if it planned on fulfilling them.

-While Access Now welcomes the government’s decision to end the Twitter ban, many aspects of this decision remain unclear, and we appeal to both parties to be transparent and consultative in regard to the discussions that occurred, or will take place, and ensure that the fundamental rights of the people of Nigeria are not jeopardized in the process.
+While Access Now welcomes the government’s decision to end the Twitter ban, many aspects of this decision remain unclear, so appeal to both parties to be transparent and consultative in regard to the discussions that occurred, or will take place, and ensure that the fundamental rights of the people of Nigeria are not jeopardized in the process.

 “Ending the ban on Twitter in Nigeria is the right thing to do, but it is incredibly unfortunate that it took the authorities so many months to do so,” said Felicia Anthonio, Campaigner and #KeepItOn Lead at Access Now.
 “The ban was an unnecessary attack on fundamental rights, while costing the country’s economy over a billion USD.”